 If you want to run VirtualHere USB Client for Linux in console only mode, choose from the following files

-Because the console client is 100% statically compiled and requires no runtimes it will run in any edition of Linux AND ANDROID that has usbip compiled in.
+Because the console client is 100% statically compiled and requires no runtimes it will run in any edition of Linux that has usbip compiled in.

 VirtualHere USB Console Client for Linux (amd64)